WR3 | Syllabus

 2. Research Workshops

-Several workshop assignments will help you gain confidence with using library resources, constructing bibliographies, and managing a large research project.
+Several workshop assignments will help you gain confidence with using library resources, constructing bibliographies, and managing large research projects.

 3. Presentations